Home » Water Quality » Tap Water » Is Dallas Tap Water Safe to Drink?

 Total haloacetic acids1.3 to 15.3 ppb60 ppbZero

 One of the most common drinking water problems in the United States is lead due to old piping lines with lead components.
-As such, many cities such as Portland, New York City, and Boston, suffer from excessive amounts of lead in their tap water.
-Dallas, fortunately, doesn’t suffer this problem as the the water quality report shows no trace of lead in the water.
+As such, many cities, such as Portland, New York City, and Boston, suffer from excessive amounts of lead in their tap water.
+Dallas, fortunately, doesn’t have this problem, as the water quality report shows no trace of lead in the water.

 For more information, we had to check the Environmental Working Group’s data (EWG) provided by the Texas Commission on Environmental Quality and EPA.
 This dataset gave us a closer look at the makeup of Dallas’ water while allowing us to compare results with the EWG health guidelines that coincide with the EPA’s public health goals about drinking water contaminants.